apache/nuttx/configs/sim/include/README.txt

   Now rebuild the simulation.
-No login should be required to enter the shell and you should find the 'useradd', 'userdel', and 'passwd' commands available in the help summary.
+No login should be required to enter the shell and you should find the 'useradd', 'userdel', and 'passwd' commands available in the help summary, provided that they are enabled.
+Make certain that the 'useradd' command is not disabled:

+      # CONFIG_NSH_DISABLE_USERADD is not set

   Use the NSH 'useradd' command to add new uses with new user passwords like: